 The Notes to Financial Statements are an integral part of the financial statements and provide additional information that is essential to the comprehensive understanding of the data provided in the financial statements.
-These notes describe the accounting and administrative policies under which the Fund operates and provides additional levels of detail for select financial statement items (see Notes to Financial Statements on pages 11-20 of this report).
+These notes describe the accounting and administrative policies under which the Fund operates and provides additional levels of detail for select financial statement items (see Notes to Financial Statements on pages 11 through 20 of this report).

-MANAGEMENT'S DISCUSSION AND ANALYSIS September 30, 2020 and 2019 (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2021 AND 2020 (UNAUDITED)